UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 each of the observed data points in the training data. {numref}`fig:08-verticalDistToMin` illustrates these vertical distances as red lines.
-Finally, to assess the predictive accuracy of a simple linear regression model, we use RMSPE&mdash;the same measure of predictive performance we used with KNN regression.
+Finally, to assess the predictive accuracy of a simple linear regression model, we use RMSPE&mdash;the same measure of predictive performance we used with K-NN regression.

 ```{code-cell} ipython3
 :tags: [remove-cell]